asifkd012020/open-itg-aws_runbooks/dynamodb/RUNBOOK.md

 2. Navigate to DynamoDB dashboard at https://console.aws.amazon.com/dynamodb/.
 3. Choose Tables from the navigation pane, and choose the table desired for deletion from the table list.
 4. Finally, select Delete Table.
 After choosing Delete Table, a confirmation appears.
 Your table is then deleted.

+<br><br>

+### 3. Utilize DynamoDB streams to support data-plane logging
+**Why?**
+ DynamoDB Streams is a powerful service that you can combine with other AWS services to solve many similar issues.
+When you enable DynamoDB Streams, it captures a time-ordered sequence of item-level modifications in a DynamoDB table and durably stores the information for up to 24 hours.
+Applications can access a series of stream records, which contain an item change, from a DynamoDB stream in near real time.
+The following are examples of use cases:

+ - Audit or Archive Data
+ - Trigger an event based on a particular item change
+ - Replicate data across multiple tables

+**How?**
+1. Sign in to the AWS Management Console and open the DynamoDB console at https://console.aws.amazon.com/dynamodb/.
+2. On the DynamoDB console dashboard, choose Tables and select an existing table.
+3. On the Overview tab, choose Manage Stream.
+4. In the Manage Stream window, choose the information that will be written to the stream whenever the data in the table is modified:

+  - **Keys only** — Only the key attributes of the modified item.
+  - **New image** — The entire item, as it appears after it was modified.
+  - **Old image** — The entire item, as it appeared before it was modified.
+  - **New and old images** — Both the new and the old images of the item.
+When the settings are as you want them, choose **Enable**.
+5. (Optional) To disable an existing stream, choose Manage Stream and then choose Disable.

+<br><br>
 ## Endnotes
 https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html
 https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/security.html